Excel Compare Dates (Table of Contents)

-Comparing two dates in excel could be different from one scenario to other, sometimes we may need to compare whether one date is equal to the other or not, sometimes we may need to check one date is above certain date or below certain date, and often times we may need to arrive based on testing all the mentioned criteria’s, like this it vary from scenario to scenarios.
+Comparing two dates in excel could be different from one scenario to other, sometimes we may need to compare whether one date is equal to the other or not, sometimes we may need to check one date is above certain date or below the certain date, and often times we may need to arrive based on testing all the mentioned criteria’s, like this it varies from scenario to scenarios.
 We will see each one them with practical examples.

 How to Compare Two Dates in Excel?

 Given below are some examples to compare two dates in excel.

 #1 – Compare If Two Dates are Equal or Not

 Comparing the date is equal to the other or not is simple, we will be having two dates and we need to check whether that cell date is equal to the other or not.
 Look at the below data to compare dates in excel.

 - Now in cell C2 apply the formula as “=A2=B2”.

 We have the same date in both columns so we got TRUE as a result.

 - Drag the formula to the following columns as well to get the result.

 So, wherever data is matched we have got the result as TRUE and wherever data is not matched we have got the result as FALSE.